 Green Card is an important documentary proof and evidence required by immigrants living and working in the United States of America.
 A green card is a colloquial name given to an identification card issued by the United States Citizenship and Immigration Services department to individuals who have applied and have been authorized to become the permanent residents of United States.
-These individuals have been legally accepted as the citizens of United States who have the right to live and work in the United States of America indefinitely.
+These individuals have been legally accepted as the citizens of the United States who have the right to live and work in the United States of America indefinitely.
 The green card expires in 10 years and needs to be renewed after every ten years.
 This rule, though, does not exist for the Green Cards issued during 1977-1989 which never expires.
 Further, those individuals who have been granted a conditional permanent residence status due to an investment or marriage need to renew their Green Cards in 2 years.

 What To Do if I Lost My Green Card?